fulviodenza/notion-echo/README.md

 - use buttons to create a flow
 - transcribe markdown
 - allow deauthorize
-- currently bot does not allow image upload, for more informations look at: https://github.com/SakoDroid/telego/issues/19
+- currently, the bot does not allow image upload, for more informations look at: https://github.com/SakoDroid/telego/issues/19